GitNgk/marketplace/client/README.md

 ## Pages

-There are three pages:
+There re three pages:

-- `index.js` — This is a barebones Next.js page.
-It links to other pages which are web3-enabled.
-In your dapp, this can be a landing page.
+- `index.js` — This is the landing page.
-- `accounts.js` — This is a page listing the accounts returned from Web3.
-This file demonstrates the basic use of the `Web3Container` component.
-- `dapp.js` — This is a barebones demonstration dapp that utilizes the `Web3Container` component, but also makes calls to the contract.
-More specifically, it stores a value and gets a value.

 ## The `lib` folder